jasongaylord/JasonGaylord.com/_posts/2011/2011-06-13-using-web-config-transforms-in-aspnet.md

 <add name="DefaultSqlServer" connectionString="..." xdt:Transform="SetAttributes(connectionString)" xdt:Locator="Match(name)" />
 ```

-In my case, I’m replacing the DefaultSqlServer value with the value defined in the connectionString above.
+In my case, I'm replacing the DefaultSqlServer value with the value defined in the connectionString above.
 I can replace other attributes by separating the attribute names in the SetAttributes method with a comma.

 For additional config transform options, be sure to visit the MSDN page at [http://jasong.us/mhgvPh](http://jasong.us/mhgvPh "http://jasong.us/mhgvPh").